LeoNatan/LNExtensionExecutor/README.md

 Swift Package Manager is the recommended way to integrate `LNExtensionExecutor` in your project.

-LNTouchVisualizer supports SPM versions 5.1.0 and above.
+`LNExtensionExecutor` supports SPM versions 5.1.0 and above.
 To use SPM, you should use Xcode 11 to open your project.
 Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter `https://github.com/LeoNatan/LNExtensionExecutor`.
 Select the version you’d like to use.

 You can also manually add the package to your Package.swift file: